 PBH 354.
 Epidemiology.

-The study of patterns of health and disease in populations.
-In this course, students learn methods that Epidemiologists use to elucidate relationships between various types of exposures and positive or negative health outcomes; they also explore methods to trace and predict disease patterns.
-In this course, students learn how to develop research questions, design ethical studies, conduct sampling for research, and minimize bias and other types of error.
-Prerequisite: PBH 251.
-Same as BIO 351.
+Epidemiology is the study of health and disease of populations.
+In this course, students will learn methods Epidemiologists use to elucidate relationships between various types of exposures and positive or negative health outcomes; they will also explore methods to trace and predict disease patterns, including epidemics and pandemics.
+In this course, students will learn how to develop research questions, design ethical studies, conduct sampling for research, perform basic analyses, and minimize bias and other types of error.
+Prerequisite: PBH 251 or permission of instructor.
+Same as BIO 354.